IABTechLab/uid2docs/docs/guides/google-ss-integration.md

 A sample application is also available for server-only integration.
 See [Sample Applications](#sample-applications).

-### UID2 Client-Side JavaScript SDK Integration
+### UID2 SDK for JavaScript Client-Side Integration

-If you're using the Client-Side JavaScript SDK version 3.0.0 or later, the UID2 secure signals script uses the `getAdvertisingTokenAsync` function provided in the SDK to get the fresh advertising token, and then pushes the token to Google Ad Manager.
+If you're using the UID2 SDK for JavaScript version 3.0.0 or later, the UID2 secure signals script uses the `getAdvertisingTokenAsync` function provided in the SDK to get the fresh advertising token, and then pushes the token to Google Ad Manager.

 This script is hosted on CDN, and GPT automatically loads it with the secure signals feature.

 For details, see [UID2 SDK for JavaScript Integration Guide](publisher-client-side.md).

-A sample application is also available for integration using the Client-Side JavaScript SDK.
+A sample application is also available for integration using the UID2 SDK for JavaScript.
 See [Sample Applications](#sample-applications).

 ## Sample Applications